Aptacode/Expressions/README.md

                         new ConstantInteger<TContext>(4), new ConstantInteger<TContext>(1)),
                      new EqualTo<TContext>(new ConstantInteger<TContext>(1), new ConstantInteger<TContext>(1))); //An expression for the equality operator.
 ```
-To evaluate these expressions into the correct context, the Expressions library utilises the Interpreter design pattern; Every expression type has an `.Interpret()` method.
-When called on a given context, any non-terminal expressions will recursively call `.Interpret()` (in the same context) on the expressions within them until a terminal expression is reached.
+To evaluate these expressions into the correct context, the Expressions library utilises the Interpreter design pattern; Every expression type has an `.Interpret(context)` method.
+When called on a given context, any non-terminal expressions will recursively call `.Interpret(context)` (passing through the same context) on the expressions within them until a terminal expression is reached.
 Terminal expressions can then be evaluated to their respective values and value types in the given context.
 These in turn are passed on the containing non-terminal expressions until the expression is completely evaluated.

 ## Usage and Examples